branner-non-code/notes/notes/content/Git/Encrypt_files_in_git_repo.md

    2. Accepts globbed names of files to be encrypted in `.gitattributes`.
 Remember that each must be followed by `filter=git-blur diff=git-blur`.
    2. Encrypt/decrypt functionality appears *not* to require reboot before it begins; as soon as `git status` is called, encryption within the local repository appears to take place.

- 1. See also [`git crypt`](https://github.com/AGWA/git-crypt), which is more straitforwardly GPG based.
+ 1. See also [`git crypt`](https://github.com/AGWA/git-crypt), which is more straightforwardly GPG based.
 (See docs at https://www.agwa.name/projects/git-crypt/.)

 [end]